williamtyn/rock-paper-scissors/README.md

 The only bug i can find on the website is on the index.html.
 Because the script runs before the user have added a username.
 You can see in the console <em>"Uncaught TypeError: Cannot set properties of null (setting 'innerHTML')".</em>.
 If i had more time i have made 2 separated script files to run the index javascript in a separated script file from where the game script runs.

 <h3 id="unsolved-bugs">Unsolved Bugs/optimal features</h3>

+#### Press enter to play
+Today the user need to click "Enter Game!" with the mouse to play.
+In future features i will add eventlistener for enter so the player can enter their nickname and press enter to play.

+#### Images to choices
 I have added images rock, paper and scissor to images.
 I had a plan to add theese images to show instead of the text: Rock, Papper and Scissors in the "'Username'" Choice and "Computer Choise".
 Due to lack of deadlinetime and that this was not an expectation from the user or customer.
 I´v added this to future feature.

 <h2 id="responsivness">Responsivness</h2>